TheAmazingAudioEngine/TheAmazingAudioEngine/README.markdown

 ### In-development version: 1.5.5

 - Added AEAudioBufferManager class, to enable management of AudioBufferList structures using normal ARC/retain-release memory management techniques
+- Addressed a problem introduced in 1.5.3 that could cause a 30s hang when restarting audio system

 ### 1.5.4